Parallel Image Processing using the Accelerator: The Basics

 The downscaling program receives a list of images to process as input, and outputs a set of thumbnail image files.
 To make most use of the available hardware, the program will run in parallel on several CPU cores.
 Each parallel process will work on a unique slice of the input image file list.
 For each filename in the list, the process will read the corresponding input image, downscale, and write the output thumbnail image, see the figure below.

 Here is the complete source code for the program.
 We use the PIL/Pillow library for image processing.

 analysis() will be forked and executed in

-job.params.slices parallel processes.
-Each process receives a unique
+configuration file).
+Each process receives a unique number,

-number between zero and the number of slices in the
+sliceno, varying between zero and the number of slices.
+Input

-variable.
-Input options are the list of image files and the shape of
+options are the list of image file names and the shape of the output